 Our voyages are designed for a specific profile of underwater explorer.
 The participant is typically an advanced, certified diver with a logbook reflecting significant experience, often exceeding 100 dives.
 They are individuals who understand the nuances of drift diving, wall diving, and managing buoyancy in complex reef environments.
 Many are dedicated underwater photographers and videographers who require time and space to capture the intricate behaviors of marine fauna, from the minute *Hippocampus bargibanti* pygmy seahorse, measuring just 2 centimeters, to the majestic Oceanic Manta Rays (*Manta birostris*) with wingspans reaching up to 7 meters.
 Our clients are not seeking a checklist of dive sites; they are seeking a profound connection with a wild and remote environment.
 They value knowledge and expertise, appreciating pre-dive briefings that go beyond topography to discuss symbiotic relationships, coral biology, and the specific conservation efforts of the Misool Foundation, which we actively support through a portion of our revenue.
 See also: the liveaboard vs resort option.

 This is a misool diving cruise for those who have moved beyond the world’s more accessible reefs and now seek the pinnacle of marine biodiversity.
 Our guests are often marine biology enthusiasts, conservation advocates, or simply seasoned travelers who prioritize authenticity over artifice.
 They appreciate the quiet solitude of an anchorage devoid of other vessels and the camaraderie that develops within a small group of like-minded individuals.
 They understand that accessing this remote sanctuary requires a commitment—of time, resources, and a mindset geared toward expeditionary travel.
-Consequently, we do not cater to novice divers or those looking for a resort-style cruise with a wide array of non-diving activities.
-Our purpose is clear: to facilitate the most rewarding and immersive diving experience possible in the heart of Raja Ampat’s southern archipelago.
+Consequently, we do not cater to novice divers or those looking for a resort-style cruise with a wide range of non-diving activities.
+Our purpose is clear: to facilitate the most rewarding and immersive diving experience possible in the center of Raja Ampat’s southern archipelago.

 The Vessels: Handcrafted Phinisi and Modern Motor-Yachts